 Chapter 6.
 How to Cope if Something Negative Happens?

 If you are recruiting for a position and discover false credentials, show empathy and speak with the candidate.
 Understand why this has occurred and assist them in realising that it is not acceptable.
 However, it is correctable.

 The chances of you finding someone faking credentials at the level of a brain surgeon are almost nil.
 However, people are faking it in other areas and at different levels.

 Without a doubt, the first step should always be to double-check the facts.
 It is critical to determine whether your source of information about a candidate’s forged credentials is reliable.

 You don’t want to start a conversation only to realise halfway through that you were incorrect about the situation.
 If you find yourself in this situation, being embarrassed will not suffice.
 Make certain!

-To post every check, we always encourage a conversation between the candidate and the employer.
-If the checks are clear, the conversation could lead to the formation of a professional relationship and team building.
+To post every check, we encourage a conversation between the candidate and the employer.
+If the checks are clear, the conversation could lead to forming a professional relationship and team building.

-If the checks raise red flags, the discussion becomes even more important.
+If the checks raise red flags, the discussion becomes even more critical.
 The discussion should focus on how to right the wrong rather than why it occurred.

 Consider how the same candidate might fit in with the team while keeping the offence in mind.
-Make sure you find a position that you can offer, and then imagine if the candidate would fit in, with appropriate checks in place.
+Ensure you find a position you can offer, and then imagine if the candidate would fit in, with appropriate checks in place.

 Take leverage of our AI-enabled #backgroundcheck services and connect with us for reliable background checks. https://t.co/I5UKTW2OyV#Backgroundscreening #Investigators #EducationalBackground #SocialMediaBackground #CriminalCheck #UprightHC— UprightHC Solutions Private Limited (@UprightHC) June 10, 2021